superdweebie/dojoModule/README.md

 ==========

 ## Introduction
 DojoModule is a module for Zend Framework 2 that will enable easy use of Dojo 1.7.
-It aim to replace some of the functionality from the old Dojo package that was part of zf1.
-DojoModule aims to be lighter than the previous package.
+It aims to be a lighter version of what was available with ZF1.

+    -View helpers are supported.
+New dojo module helpers can be configured with the DI, no new classes needed.
+    -Forms are not supported.
+Zend\Form isn't a great fit with Dojo, and it makes the integration much more complex.
+(As a suggestions, rather than using Zend\Form, use a view script with the view helpers, and feed form data back through a Dojo object store to a Json controller.
+Then validate the form data against your model, rather than against the form.)
+    -Dojo layers are not supported at present, but will be.

 This is an unfinished work.
 Please extend and improve liberally.